MicrosoftDocs/mesh-docs/mesh/avatars-release-notes.md

 ## Sept 21, 2023

-* Avatars for Microsoft Teams is now available on the new Teams Client for Windows Desktop Only.
+* Avatars for Microsoft Teams is now available on the new Teams client for Windows Desktop Only.
 Mac Desktop support not yet available.

 ## June 21, 2023